hbv401g-team3f/flugverkefni/README.md

 * As a developer, I want to be able to easily add my own functions and code to the existing code so that more features can be added in the future.

+* As a passenger, I want everything to be legible and uncluttered so that I can correctly read the content provided since I possess reading disabilities.

+* As a developer, I want the code to be consistent in style to increase legibility so that I can understand the code quicker and better.

+* As a passenger, I want to be able to check on flights without experiencing much lag so that I do not get annoyed or frustrated.